 A not so “Huge learning curve” of 2-3 weeks for most users to adjust to a better layout, and 2-3 days for those who have previously used ergonomic keyboards.

 My initial typing test resulted in a dismal 10-17 wpm, down from my usual 100-110.
 At the end of two days of use, I hit 40ish, by the end of day 3 it was up to 50.
 However, after a week with the keyboard, I was able to get between 64-78 wpm with 90% accuracy.
-It’s still less than I’m used to but given more time, that would only increase.
+It’s still less than I’m used to but given more time, that will only increase.

 While the overall score seems a little low at 8.6/10, I’m certain that after using the keyboard for a month or two, the Ease of Use score would increase significantly.